-At ESA we will not tolerate any form of harassment or discrimination contrary to the law against any group or individual whether it be employees, customers, suppliers, job applicants or others we may deal with in the course of our employment.
-This includes specifically those identified under the prohibited grounds of the Ontario Human Rights Code (race, ancestry, place of origin, colour, ethnic origin, citizenship, creed (religion), sex, sexual orientation, disability, age, marital status, family status, record of offences, gender identity and gender expression).
+At ESA we will not tolerate any form of harassment or discrimination against any group or individual whether it be employees, customers, suppliers, job applicants or others we may deal with in the course of our employment.
+This includes specifically those identified under the prohibited grounds of the Ontario Human Rights Code (race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, record of offences, marital status, family status, or disability).
 All are entitled to be treated with dignity and respect.
 Recognizing the importance of this principle, ESA's Board of Directors approved a Policy on Diversity, Mutual Respect and Violence in the Workplace which managers are required to review with their staff annually.
-Compliance with this Policy is a requirement of the Code of Conduct.

-Objectionable conduct, comments or displays made on either a one time or continuous basis that belittle, demean, or cause personal humiliation or embarrassment, are potentially considered to be forms of harassment.
+Objectionable conduct, comments or displays made on either a one time or continuous basis that belittle, demean, or cause personal humiliation or embarrassment, are considered to be forms of harassment.